adobe-type-tools/afdko/docs/CFF2_Support.md

 Support of CFF2 in AFDKO
 ---

-Copyright 2021 Adobe.
+Copyright 2023-4 Adobe.
 All Rights Reserved.
 This software is licensed as OpenSource, under the Apache License, Version 2.0.
 This license is available
 at: http://opensource.org/licenses/Apache-2.0.

-Document version 0.1
+Document version 0.2
-Last updated 18 January 2023
+Last updated 1 October 2024

 ## 1. Workflow